lorisleiva/laravel-deployer/docs/basic-configurations.md

     ->user('root');
 ```

-* By default, Deployer will access your server via SSH as the provided user.
+* Deployer will access your server via SSH as the provided user.
-* More authentication methods can be found [here](host-configuration).
+* More authentication configurations can be found [here](host-configuration).

 ## Check the tasks and the hooks